touseef0707/playfair-cipher-2.0/README.md

 Follow the prompts to:
 1. Enter the secret key (must match the one used for encryption)
-2. Select the matrix construction method (must match the one used for encryption)
-3. Enter the encrypted password
+2. Enter the encrypted password
-4. Enter the case information
+3. Enter the case information

 The program will display the decrypted password.

 ### Testing

 ```
-python test.py
+python test_fixed.py
 ```

-Runs a test suite with predefined passwords, secret keys, and matrix construction methods to verify the correctness of the implementation.
+Runs a test suite with predefined passwords and secret keys to verify the correctness of the implementation.

 ```
 python password_test.py